douwevandermeij/fractal/README.md

 applications, it's also possible to wrap Fractal in a small application and expose as REST API using, for example, FastAPI, Flask or Django.
 Next that application can be deployed again in a Docker environment.
 This makes Fractal a perfect fit for microservices as well.

+As a rule of thumb, continuing on the separation of concerns, the folder/file structure inside a Fractal application should follow the naming of the subject (rather than the naming of the responsibilities of module).
+In the example app this is denoted by `products.py` in both the `domain` folder as the `adapters` folder.
+When the file is getting too big to be easily readable or maintainable, it can be converted into a package.
+Within the package the files can be named by their responsibilities.

+An example package folder structure:

+    app/
+    ├── adapters/
+    │   └── products/
+    │       ├── __init__.py
+    │       ├── django.py
+    │       └── fastapi.py
+    ├── domain/
+    │   └── products/
+    │       ├── __init__.py
+    │       ├── commands/
+    │       │   ├── __init__.py
+    │       │   └── add.py
+    │       └── events.py
+    ├── context.py
+    ├── main.py
+    └── settings.py

+As can be seen in the example package folder structure, in the `domain` the package contains files about certain actions or responsibilities andf in the `adapters` folder it's more about the target implementation.
+Of course the target implementation file can be converted into a package again and contain files for certain responsibilities again.

 #### Example file contents